gibbok/typescript-book/README.md

 #### skipLibCheck

 The "skipLibCheck'' property will prevent TypeScript from type-checking the entire imported third-party packages.
 This property will reduce the compile time of a project.
-Typescript will still check your code against the type definitions provided by these packages.
+TypeScript will still check your code against the type definitions provided by these packages.

 #### files